andOrlando/rubato/README.md

 Properties:
  - `target`: when set, sets the target and starts the animation, otherwise returns the target
  - `pause`: if true, the timer will have its animation suspedned until set to false again
- - `state`: immutable, returns true if an animation is in progress
+ - `running`: immutable, returns true if an animation is in progress

 Methods are as follows:
  - `timed:subscribe(func)`: subscribe a function to be ran every refresh of the animation